andycroll/andycroll.com/_posts/2009/2009-06-18-setting-up-a-company-in-singapore-as-an-expat.markdown

 ---
 title: "Setting up a Company in Singapore as an Expat"
 layout: post
-category:
+category: other
-  - business
-  - singapore
 redirect_from:
   - /2009/06/18/setting-up-a-company-in-singapore-as-an-expat/
+  - /business/singapore/setting-up-a-company-in-singapore-as-an-expat/
+image: '2009/setting-up-a-company-in-singapore-as-an-expat'
+imagealt: Singapore
+imagecredit: Photo by [Peter Nguyen](https://unsplash.com/photos/CQhgno3yhv8) on Unsplash
 ---

-_I left Singapore in late 2012, this information is from then and may decay._
+_I left Singapore in late 2012, this information is likely more and more out of date._

 There is an entire cottage industry of expatriate Accountants running company incorporation and employment pass services to other new-to-the-island expatriates.
 It's a lucrative business, upwards of $4,000 SGD a go, if you include company secretarial, bank account setup etc.

 But here's the big secret, _it's easy_.
-You have to have a little patience and have to battle some incompentance both on- and off-line, but it's actually a pretty straightforward procedure.
+You have to have a little patience and have to battle some incompetence both on- and off-line, but it's actually a pretty straightforward procedure.
 To save others the cash I have here's a not-so-quick guide.

 My experience is that the wheels of Government turn slowly, so you're not even going to be able to rush through an application even using one of these companies.
 Of course normal caveats apply and this isn't qualified advice, merely my own experience.
 Your milage may vary.